 There is speculation that our country is headed for an economic recession, but what exactly does that mean?
-In my lifetime as a millennial, the United States has had four recessions:
+In my lifetime, the United States has had four major recessions:

 - July 1981 – November 1982